basp/linie/src/Genie/README.md

 # Genie
 Genie is a generic Linie.
-It supports math over generic floating point types.
+It supports math over generic floating point types in .NET.
+At the same time it tries to be practical for a basic ray tracing kernel and number library.
+The main goal is education with reasonable performance.
+We try to strike a balance between understandable and still somewhat usable in a real scenario (by default).
+That being said, any optimization tricks are very much welcome, theres likely a way to incorporate them in a safe manner.

 ## problem
 Using C# it is not possible to straight port template types as you might see them in C++ code.
 This is good since it avoids a lot of problems but also bad in that we cannot easily overrride this if we really know what were doing.